piermafrost/GEOCLIM5_sulf/README.md

 This core is closely associated to an early diagenesis module computing the "output" fluxes (burial of elements in marine sediments) for each box.
 It is also associated to an continental weathering module computing the "input" fluxes.
 This weathering module is spatially-resolved
-(using a geograhic mesh grid), its resolution is adaptable, and several options exist for the silicate weathering part.
+(using a geographic mesh grid), its resolution is adaptable, and several options exist for the silicate weathering part.
 This triplet is indirectly coupled to a climate model (GCM).
 Climate simulations must be run before using GEOCLIM, for a range of CO2 levels.
 Any climate model can be used, as long as it computes surface air temperature and continental runoff.
 Oceanic temperature from the climate model can be used, or parameterized if not